janielabad/budget-app/README.md

 # budget-app
+Budget calculator that keeps track of income and expenses.
-Practice project for Learn JavaScript course by Jonas Schmedtmann.
+Practice project for The Complete JavaScript Course by Jonas Schmedtmann.